Gastric bypass is the “gold standard” in weight loss surgery. We offer all-inclusive packages for gastric bypass in Mexico.

 Prices vary from city to city.
 The cost of gastric bypass in Mexico begins from $5,595.
-It is inclusive of the surgeon’s fee, hospital charges, destination support, diet counseling, pick-up, and drop-off, among others.
+It is inclusive of the surgeon’s fee, hospital charges, destination support, diet counseling, and pick-up and drop-off, among others.

-Below is the price of gastric bypass in various Mexican cities:
+Below is the price of gastric bypass in various cities in Mexico:

 |City||Cost in US$|